So you’re looking to get a bike computer and have decided to go with Wahoo. And now the question is;

 All 3 Elemnt models are compatible with any ANT+ FE-C trainer.
 This includes not only the Kickr but also other smart trainers such as Tacx and Elite.
 You can use the Elemnt to control the smart trainers for your indoor workouts.

 This works by first pairing the Elemnt with your smartphone, then using the Wahoo Companion App to pair it with the bike trainer.
 If you’re using Kickr with your Wahoo bike computer, the two automatically pair via Bluetooth.

 Read More : The 8 Best Bike Trainers for Indoor Riding

 Another nice feature of the Elemnt is its integration with many third-party fitness apps.
 This includes the popular Strava and MapMyRide, RideWithGPS, Best Bike Split, and Komoot, among others.

 Let’s take a look at what each one does.

 Strava is perhaps one of the best apps as the Elemnt fully integrates with Strava Live Segment, which gives you very accurate readings for progress and goals.

-You’ll get alerts when you roll up to the start of a segment, and live updates about your progress during the segment.
-It’ll also give you instant results for when you complete the segment, letting you know if you beat your best time or the friend you’re competing against.
+You’ll get alerts when you roll up to the start of a segment and live updates about your progress during the segment.
+It’ll also give you instant results when you complete the piece, letting you know if you beat your best time or the friend you’re competing against.